Villagers654-zz/Fate/README.md

 # Fate
 ![black](https://img.shields.io/badge/code%20style-black-black?style=flat-square) ![black](https://img.shields.io/badge/version-1.0.0-brightgreen?style=flat-square)

-A multipurpose discord bot intended to be used for learning, inspiration, and not duplicate bots
+A multipurpose Discord bot intended to be used for learning, inspiration, and not to be used for duplicate bots

 <a href="https://top.gg/bot/506735111543193601">
     <img src="https://top.gg/api/widget/506735111543193601.svg" alt="Fate" />